tableau/connector-plugin-sdk/docs/design.md

 ### Features based on superclass

-Web Authoring (ie creating a new connection from the web) is not available for all plugin superclasses.
-If your plugin is based on 'odbc' or 'jdbc' then you can publish your workbook or datasource from desktop to server but you can't create a new connection directly on server.
-Plugins based on 'mysql_obc' do support web authoring since this ability is inherited from the mysql code they are based on.
-In the future we will support web authoring for all plugins.
+Web Authoring (creating a new connection from the web) is not currently available for all connector superclasses.
+If your connector is based on 'odbc' or 'jdbc,' then you can publish your workbook or datasource from desktop to server, but you can't create a new connection directly on server.
+Connectors based on 'mysql_odbc' do support web authoring because this ability is inherited from the mysql code they are based on.

 ## Choosing a dialect